 Sho No!
 Angels’ Ohtani doesn’t record out in return to mound

+“I felt like I was ready,” Ohtani said through an interpreter.
+“Looking back, I felt like I couldn’t throw with all my strength.
+There’s a lot of things I’ll look back on and work on on the pitching side, but we have another game tomorrow and I still have a chance to play so I’ve got to change my focus to tomorrow’s game.”

-The right-hander from Japan gave up Marcus Semien’s leadoff single and three straight walks before a mound visit and Mark Canha’s two-run single.
-Robbie Grossman singled in another run, and Angels manager Joe Maddon replaced Ohtani with Matt Andriese down 4-0.
-The Angels trailed 5-0 after the initial inning, all of those runs charged to Ohtani.
+The right-hander gave up Marcus Semien’s leadoff single and three straight walks before a mound visit and Mark Canha’s two-run single.
+Robbie Grossman singled in another run, and Maddon replaced Ohtani (0-1) with Matt Andriese down 4-0.

-This was a long time coming for the Angels and Ohtani, who released visible deep breaths between pitches.
+“He just didn’t throw the ball very well,” Maddon said.
+“It just wasn’t his day.
+The fastball wasn’t coming out, there was no deception in his pitches.
+These are major league hitters.
+Walks were a big part of that.”

+The Angels wasted a big day by Mike Trout, who hit a three-run homer in the third and a sacrifice fly in the fifth.
+David Fletcher wound up with four hits.

 “I’m looking forward to the day we can get a little bit more aggressive with him.
 I know he is, too,” Maddon said before the game.

-Ohtani batted last season but didn’t pitch as the Angels took a cautious approach with their prized player.
+Ohtani batted last season but didn’t pitch as he built his arm strength back up after surgery.
 He went 4-2 with a 3.31 ERA over 10 starts and 51 2/3 innings in 2018 as a rookie.

+“You go up there early in the game maybe expecting a little bit more as far as the (velocity) goes,” A’s manager Bob Melvin said.
+“Coming off an injury, we really weren’t sure what to expect.
+We know he is an absolute terrific talent but probably didn’t have his best stuff, certainly didn’t have his best command today.”

+Fiers gave up consecutive singles to Fletcher and Trout to start the game before getting three straight flyballs.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports